Skip to main content

 Hypertension

-OSA is present in approximately 30 to 50% of patients with hypertension, and up to 80% of patients with drug-resistant hypertension (Pedrosa et al., 2011, Hypertension).
-Each apnea event triggers a sympathetic nervous system surge that spikes blood pressure, sometimes 20 to 40 mmHg above baseline.
-Over time, these nocturnal spikes lead to sustained daytime hypertension.
+OSA is common in people with high blood pressure, and in drug-resistant hypertension specifically it was present in about 64% of patients, the most common associated condition in that group (Pedrosa et al., 2011, Hypertension).
+Each apnea event triggers a sympathetic nervous system surge that pushes blood pressure up sharply.
+Over time, these nocturnal spikes are thought to lead to sustained daytime hypertension.

-CPAP therapy produces modest but clinically meaningful blood pressure reductions: a meta-analysis by Fava et al. (2014, European Respiratory Journal) found average reductions of 2 to 3 mmHg in systolic blood pressure with CPAP.
-While that sounds small, population-level data shows that a 2 mmHg reduction in systolic pressure reduces stroke risk by approximately 10% and coronary heart disease risk by 7%.
+CPAP therapy produces modest but clinically meaningful blood pressure reductions: a meta-analysis by Fava et al. (2014, Chest) found average reductions of 2 to 3 mmHg in systolic blood pressure with CPAP.
+That sounds small, and on its own it is.
+It is worth having, but it is not a substitute for blood-pressure treatment, and your doctor is the one to weigh it against the rest of your care.

 If you have high blood pressure that does not respond well to medication, screening for sleep apnea is worth discussing with your doctor.
 The STOP-BANG Screener or Berlin Questionnaire can help you assess your risk before that conversation.